dbos-inc/dbos-docs/docs/api-reference/contexts.md

 readonly retriesAllowed: boolean;
 ```

-This property specifies whether the communicator is automatically retried on failure.
+Whether the communicator is automatically retried on failure.
-Retries are configurable through the [`@OperonCommunicator`](./decorators#operoncommunicator) decorator.
+Configurable through the [`@OperonCommunicator`](./decorators#operoncommunicator) decorator.

 ### communicatorCtxt.maxAttempts